-✓ As students receive checkered flags, they can place them in their corresponding grade level bucket located in the front office.
-At the end of each day, the principal will recognize 6 individuals during afternoon announcements.
-Checkered Flags chosen will be placed on the individual grade levels' "Victory Wall."
+✓ As students receive checkered flags, they can place them in their corresponding grade level container located on each hallway.
 Each Friday during lunch, administration will randomly select from all checkered flags turned in throughout the week in order to recognize students with a small reward.